How to identify WordPress plugins with clean code

 On the plugin’s WordPress.org page, check:

-• “Tested up to” version (should match current WordPress version)
+• The “Tested up to” version, which should match the current WordPress version

 Read user reviews with a purpose